Cirkit Designer Logo

 How to Use the TJA1021 in a Circuit

-1. Power Supply: Connect the Vcc pin to a regulated 5 V power supply and the GND pin to the system ground.
+1. Power Supply: Connect the VCC pin to a regulated 5 V power supply and the GND pin to the ground.

-2. CAN Bus Connection: Connect the CANH and CANL pins to the respective high and low lines of the CAN bus.
+2. CAN Bus Lines: Connect the CANH and CANL pins to the respective high and low lines of the CAN bus.

 3. Microcontroller Interface: